quanguo2088/multi-ref/README-v1.md

 6. Number of Type-II reads
 7. Number of Type-III reads

-The bootstrap recovery workflow for other code rates (R = 1/4, 1/2, and 2/3) is provided and follows the same structure and usage as the R = 5/6 example.
+Bootstrap recovery workflow for both Illumina (R = 1/4, 1/2, 2/3, 5/6) and ONT (R = 1/4) data are provided, following the same structure and usage as in this example.

 ## Note